docwhat/website/content/posts/2009-03-23-how-to-make-a-customer-want-to-leave.md

 And now we're up to the present.
 I'm not holding my breath for the manager to call me back.

-I've already scoped out <a href="http://www.covad.com/">the competition</a>: they have essentially the same service for just a little less.
+I've already scoped out [the competition](http://www.covad.com/); they have essentially the same service for just a little less.
 I'll have to talk to a person to get them to remove the "Professional Installation" fee; I don't need someone to install a modem.

 I'll loose the tech-savvy support.
 But I don't see what kind of choice I have; I won't accept paying for non-service.